IKIM-Essen/ClusterDocs/docs/data/data-lifecycle-tldr.md

 reduces exposure while preserving:

-- direct access to explicitly approved server endpoints and services, such as an approved project share or managed acquisition service; and
+- direct access to explicitly approved server endpoints and services, such as an approved project Samba share or managed acquisition service; and
 - limited outbound web access through an explicit HTTP proxy, for example for approved software or vendor updates.